TEFL TESOL courses

 You must be at least 18 years old to participate in this program.
 Generally speaking, ESL teachers range in age from 18 to 80, although it is more difficult to find employment if you are under 21 and over 50.
 Preferred age depends very much on the country, the culture, the school, and the type of students the school has; and legal requirements may also play a part.
 Some schools prefer more mature teachers, especially if their students are primarily business people.
 Others feel that younger teachers are more "dynamic" and "modern" in their approach.
 While still other countries are so desperate for teachers that age is irrelevant.
 Also, some countries will not issue a work visa for teachers over 45 years of age.

-Our Partner School DOES permit non-native English speakers to enter the TEFL/TESOL course.
+We accept non-native English speakers.
 However, you must provide proof of proficiency in English (i.e. TOEFL, IELTS, Michigan exams) before being accepted in the course.

-Generally speaking, if you have a good TEFL/TESOL certificate, not being a native speaker should not be a major problem.
+Generally speaking, if you have an accredited certificate, not being a native speaker should not be a major problem.
 However, non-native speakers may not be accepted in some countries - for example Korea requires that your passport be from a native English-speaking country.
-But in many other countries, your English fluency and TEFL/TESOL certification will be welcome additions to the teaching staff.
+But in many other countries, your English fluency and certification will be welcome additions to the teaching staff.

-The TEFL/TESOL Certification course is 4 weeks long (150 total hours).
+The certification course is 4 weeks long (150 total hours).
 Your certificate is awarded to you immediately upon successful completion.

-Note: There are many TEFL/TESOL courses offered online.
+There are many courses offered online.
 Whereas there is undoubtedly value in the online courses, and you can receive your certificate in as little as 40 hours, employers will consider your certificate far less seriously.
-You should recognize that an important component of any serious TEFL/TESOL course is teaching practice with real students.
-That is why our Partner School requires all of our TEFL/TESOL program participants to observe and teach a minimum of 25 hours prior to being certified.
+You should recognize that an important component of any serious course is teaching practice with real students.
+That is why we require all participants to observe and teach a minimum of 25 hours prior to being certified.

-ITTO does not require a college degree to for admission.
-In most countries, the most important qualification is the TEFL/TESOL certificate itself.
+We do not require a college degree for admission.
+In most countries, the most important qualification is the certificate itself.
 However, you might find some resistance by employers if you do not have at least a 2-year college degree.
-As well, especially in Asia and the Middle East, a work permit will not be granted if you do not have at least a bachelors degree.
-That said, with a TEFL/TESOL certificate, it is certainly possible to find work without a university degree, especially in South America and other developing regions.
+Especially in Asia and the Middle East, a work permit will not be granted if you do not have at least a bachelor's degree.
+That being said, with an accredited certificate, it is certainly possible to find work without a university degree, especially in South America and other developing regions.

 Yes.
 While you study, your family can enjoy the tours and sightseeing that Peru has to offer.
 We are also happy to arrange special accommodations for families.